 Sometimes the terms can sound great in the job posting but not be available to you at all.

 Make sure you read the fine print on any job offer.
 Part-time jobs often come with certain requirements you have to meet or limitations on their insurance plans.

 Expect a minimum number of hours per week you have to work to secure the benefits.
 Usually this is 20 hours but could be higher or lower.

 Be aware that a company with a 20 hour minimum limitation can keep you from that by only scheduling you for 19 hours.
 Most are not this devious but it’s worth asking about scheduling during the hiring process.

 Some packages have a length of time you have to wait before your coverage kicks in.
 Waiting periods are baked into packages to help ensure you’re actually going to stick around before they spend additional resources on you.
 It’s usually not a bad thing if you’re a dedicated employee, this means the company is spending less on short-term help and values the people that stick around.

 These might be as short as a few months or as long as one year.

 When to Talk About Benefits

 Every company is different and the needs of every employee is different.
 So you might have a lot of questions that need to be cleared up about their policies.
-Ask those as soon as is polite in the interview.
-And keep seeking information from their Human Resource afterwards as you need it.
+Ask those as soon as it is polite in the interview.
+And keep seeking information from their Human Resource afterward as you need it.

 Be clear that the benefits are an important part of compensation to you.
 This indicates to hiring managers that you're more likely to stick around and make it worth the time to train you.